moto-timo/meta-replicape/README.md

   * pasm -- a [PRU](http://processors.wiki.ti.com/index.php/Programmable_Realtime_Unit_Subsystem) Assembler
   * libprussdrv -- user space driver library for PRUSS

+BSP-layer:
+  * Redeem -- The Replicape Daemon
+  * Toggle -- GUI for 3D-printers suitable for embedded platforms.
+  * Octoprint -- The responsive web interface for your 3D printer
+  * CuraEngine -- A fast G-code slicer

 Todo:
-2. USB Ethernet does not come up
-8. Disable TTY login
-10. hardcoded link to libEGL.so
-- Add default path: "/usr/share/X11/xkb"
+- USB babble interrupt occured. (added a patch, not tested)
+- Octoprint internal server error.
+- g_multi does not load: vermagic:       3.12.9 SMP mod_unload modversions ARMv7 p2v8

 Done:
-1. Change hostname to thing (from emmc.sh?) (ok)
+- Change hostname to thing (from emmc.sh?) (ok)
-3. Add thing feeds (ok)
+- Add thing feeds (ok)
-4. Enable Redeem
+- Enable Redeem (ok)
-5. Enable Toggle (?)
+- Enable Toggle (ok)
-6. Enable tty0tty
+- Enable tty0tty (ok)
-7. Link /usr/lib/libprussdrv.so.1 (install dev-pkg)
+- Link /usr/lib/libprussdrv.so.1 (in emmc.sh)
-9. install libprussdrv1 (ok, dependent on pruss)
+- install libprussdrv1 (ok, dependent on pruss)

-Remember:
+- Disable TTY login (ok, emmc.sh)
+- hardcoded link in libEGL.so (ok, added path in emmc.sh)
+- USB Ethernet does not come up (ok, upgraded to 3.12.9)
+- Keyboard config shit (xkeyboard-config?)
+- gdk-pixbuf does not load files.
+- pvr does not shut down right. (fixed! hacked the kernel module)
+- images on toggle does not load
+- emmc script does not complete right.

+Remember (Will eventually be a part of recipes):
 - Compiling toggle: add the "-B 0x100000" argument to the build/tmp-angstrom_v2013_06-eglibc/sysroots/beaglebone/usr/bin/crossscripts/qemuwrapper
 - Compile Cogl first.
 Requires 2.0.
 - Remove the "tests" from the python-pygobject

-If you get this error when compiling Mash: fatal error: glib-object.h: No such file or directory Added this to the mash_git recipe.
+- If you get this error when compiling Mash: fatal error: glib-object.h: No such file or directory Added this to the mash_git recipe.
 CFLAGS_prepend = "-I/usr/include/glib-2.0 "